 At the river, there a problem.
 Unable to locate a safe crossing over the fast-running water the only sensible decision is to return on the same 20 KM (12 ½ miles) route taken in.
 Back on the rugged roller-coaster, clouds are finally beginning to lift and the day is getting brighter.

-Then something wonderful happens.
+Then something inspiring happens.
 More of the trail is being ridden at much better speed with fewer walking sections.
 The line is better and the right gear choices to trail grades are reactive and routinely correct.
 Body weight is shifting from side to side and back and forth on the saddle to stabilize the bike on inclines and declines.
 The ability to rapidly counter the effect of a rock kicking the front or rear wheel abruptly sideways is improving.
 Pedal positions are timed to avoid left or right impact with trail obstacles.
 This is just too much fun.

 The return to Calgary boasts only one half of the loop completed.

 The Elbow Loop - The following weekend - Day 2

 Big sky is saturated with high cirrus cloud, tinged pink and under-laid with moody cumulus that will soon burn off in the heat of the day.
 Heading south on Hwy 22, the sunrise is spectacular.